ng-doc/ng-doc/apps/ng-doc/docs/getting-started/migrations/index.md

 - `provideMainPageProcessor` and `providePageSkeleton` functions were added, now you must use them to provide default or your own page processors and page skeleton components.

-Please see updated `*GettingStartedInstallation#configuring-application` articles for more information how your application should be configured.
+Please see updated `*InstallationManualPage#configuring-application` articles for more information how your application should be configured.

 ###